-Yet I have friends that see camp as an anachronism.
+Yet I have friends who see camp as an anachronism.
 They think something like the following:

-“Sure, sitting around fires, watching the stars and playing outdoor games was fun when you do not have better alternatives, but in the age of the Internet and satellite TV, we have better ways to amuse ourselves.”
+“Sure, sitting around fires, watching the stars, and playing outdoor games was fun when you have no better alternatives, but in the age of the Internet and satellite TV, we have better ways to amuse ourselves.”

 I see their point.
 The quantity – and quality – of entertainment options is staggering.
 When I was a child, we had network TV with 3 channels and PBS.
-These stations had children’s program for an hour in the morning and on Saturdays.
-We had no Internet, no computer games and certainly no Nickelodeon.
-[By the way, I realize that I dating myself here - I bet you fear that I am about to explain how I walked to school in the snow as well!]
+These stations had children’s programs for an hour in the morning and on Saturdays.
+We had no Internet, no computer games, and certainly no Nickelodeon.
+[By the way, I realize I am dating myself here - I bet you fear that I am about to explain how I walked to school in the snow as well!]

-I am not among the legions that see technology as an evil that is to be feared.
+I am not among the legions who see technology as an evil that is to be feared.